-This step by step furniture makeover tutorial is packed with stenciling tips and tricks so you know how to stencil on furniture easily.
-Add a stencil to your painted furniture to create extra detail and make your dresser extra special.
-We painted this thrifted dresser with the prettiest light blue and then stenciled beautiful flowers on the front.
+This step-by-step furniture makeover tutorial is packed with stenciling tips and tricks so you know how to stencil painted furniture.
 It’s a super easy and cheap way to make a statement piece of furniture!

 I am super excited to share this stenciled dresser with you today!

 This particular dresser started out really sad.
 The drawers weren’t working very well, the little feet were broken off, and the old finish was wearing off.

 As an Amazon Associate, I earn from qualifying purchases.
 I also may earn from other qualifying purchases with other companies or get free product to review and use.
 All opinions are my own.